 Solar PV Prices and Savings

-Find out how much solar PV panels cost, whether solar panel prices are coming down, what financial help is available to buy them, and the pros and cons of domestic solar power.
+Find out how much solar PV panels cost, whether prices are coming down and what financial help is available to buy solar panels.

 Wondering whether solar panels will pay for themselves?
 We've crunched the numbers for you.